 Go with Your Gut and Don’t Doubt Yourself

-I cannot tell you the number of times I thought to myself “it’s supposed to be harder than this,” while I was taking the NCLEX.
-I found myself in doubt that I knew the answers, but I had to tell myself to stop doubting.
+I cannot tell you the number of times I thought to myself “It’s supposed to be harder than this,” while I was taking the NCLEX.
+I found myself in doubt of answers that I knew; I just had to stop and tell myself to stop doubting.
 If I knew the answer, then why would I try and tell myself I didn’t?
 You have to be confident in your decisions on the test.
-Read all the answers, but go with your gut.
+Read all the answers and use critical thinking, but don’t be afraid to go with your gut.